Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation: Secular Evolution and Gravitational Scattering in Multi-Planet Systems

 \subsection{Case study: nine circumbinary planets}

-To evaluate how a ``localized" instability triggered by resonance propagates throughout the planetary system via gravitational coupling among the planets, we simulate a system with nine planets and carry out Monte Carlo simulations with random initial logitude of pericenter to obtain statistical results.
+To evaluate how a ``localized" instability triggered by resonance propagates throughout the planetary system via gravitational coupling among the planets, here we consider an extreme example of nine planets, and carry out Monte Carlo simulations with random initial logitude of pericenter to obtain statistical results.

 In Figure \ref{fig:SA nine rings evolution}, the nine planets are initially spaced according to Equation (\ref{eq: Hill radius}) with $K_{\mathrm{c}}=10$.
 During the tidal decay of the binary, only a subset of planets, concentrated in the region $0.9\au\lesssim a_p\lesssim2.2\au$, are directly excited by the apsidal precession resonance.
 We see that the orbital evolution becomes increasingly complex as the number of planets increases.
 Nevertheless, the scattering events induced by mutual gravitational interactions quickly spread throughout the inner planetary system.